OIIAM/ID-Dev-Blog/README.md

 ### HTML

-Hypertext Markup Language also known as HTML is a standard markup language for creating web pages and web appplication
+HTML, or Hypertext Markup Language, is a common markup language used to create online pages and web applications.

-tags are used to tell the browser how to format content tags include < p >, < head >, < body >, < ul >, < ol >
+To instruct the browser on how to format material, use tags.

+tags include < p >, < head >, < body >, < ul >, < ol >

 < p > is used to label a section as a paragraph

 < head > is used to store mainly the title and scripts required for the browser like the CSS link

 < body > is used to store main bulk of code

 < img > is used to display an image

 #### Lists